 Modern Relevance: Web Mercator and Digital Mapping

-- Conformality preserves local shapes: At street level, buildings and street intersections appear correct, which is critical for navigation apps.
+• Conformality preserves local shapes: At street level, buildings and street intersections appear correct, which is critical for navigation apps and urban mapping.

-- Constant north/south orientation: The grid is aligned with cardinal directions, making it intuitive for users.
+• Constant north/south orientation: The grid is aligned with cardinal directions, making it intuitive for users to understand directionality.

-- Infinite zoom: The projection supports zoom levels from global overviews down to individual addresses without change in projection structure.
+• Infinite zoom: The projection supports zoom levels from global overviews down to individual addresses without changing the underlying projection structure.

 The cost, however, is the same size distortion present in the original Mercator.
-In a typical web map, countries near the equator appear tiny compared to those near the poles.
-Google Maps, for instance, shows Greenland as roughly the same size as Africa.
+In typical web maps, countries near the equator appear tiny compared to those near the poles.
+For instance, Greenland is shown as roughly the same size as Africa, despite Africa being vastly larger.
 The vast majority of users are unaware that they are viewing a projection that systematically exaggerates high-latitude regions.
 This has led to renewed criticism, but for technical and historical reasons, Web Mercator remains dominant.
 The Open Geospatial Consortium (OGC) adopted it as a standard, and it is unlikely to be displaced soon.
 A technical overview of Web Mercator can be found in the Mapbox glossary on Web Mercator.

 Alternatives in the Digital Realm